Framer Review 2026: AI Website Builder Guide

 - Advanced Hosting add-on: $200 per month

-For a solo founder building one site, these extras do not apply.
-For an agency managing multiple client sites with team access and multi-language support, the costs compound fast.
-A Pro site with 2 extra editors and 3 translation locales runs $30 + $80 + $60 = $170 per month — significantly more than the headline $30 price suggests.
+For a solo founder building one site, these extras may not matter.
+For an agency managing multiple client sites with team access and multi-language support, the line items can matter more than the headline site plan.

 Compare this with a platform like WordPress on a self-hosted stack under $20 per month and you can see why pricing context matters.
 Framer's value proposition is speed and design quality, not cost efficiency at scale.